 |Rating [4.25/5.0]||LISTEN on YouTube|

 Anyhow, you know what happens next.
 From 1988-1989 ‘Slowly We Rot’ would put Obituary on the map as one of the earlier examples of pure death metal to hit mainstream audiences.
-I was a huge fan of this band from the first hit of this record all the way up to about 1998.
+I was a huge fan of this band from the first hit of this record all the way up to about 1998 (and some of the later albums too, ‘Frozen in Time’ especially).
 Do I think any of these pre-‘Slowly We Rot’ recordings are as essential to death metal history?
 Well, actually yeah I do think the first demo shows where they were coming from to start and the song “Find the Arise” really did -make- Obituary‘s career in the long run.